statisticsnorway/ssb-klass-python/README.md

 Technical architecture of the API we are interacting with is detailed in [Statistics Norway's **internal** wiki](https://wiki.ssb.no/display/KP/Teknisk+arkitektur#Tekniskarkitektur-GSIM).

-This project was generated from [Statistics Norway]'s [SSB PyPI Template].
+This project has been migrated to follow the [SSB PyPI Template] from [Statistics Norway].

 [statistics norway]: https://www.ssb.no/en
 [pypi]: https://pypi.org/